12urenloop/docs.12urenloop/HARDWARE.md

 See (the repo)[https://github.com/12urenloop/baton_firmware/] for instructions on how to flash the microcontrollers.

+### Batteries

+Lithium ion, 3.7v.
+About the size of a AA battery.
+Need to be charged to **?? v** after the event before storage.
+This is necessary to retain the full capacity of the batteries for further editions.

 ## Stations

 The stations are Raspberry Pi 4 single-board computers that listen for the packets sent by the batons using their built-in Bluetooth chipset.

+### Batteries

+We use lead acid car batteries.
+Need to be fully charged after the event before storage.
+This is necessary to retain the full capacity of the batteries for further editions.